- A Redtail's Dream: "He couldn't possibly cause any disturbances." Guess if he did cause any disturbances.

 - The commander of Armorpants was asking for it, too.

 - Xerxsephnia makes a very foolish assumption that she has Agatha helplessly grounded, far away from her town or any potential allies.
-When her brother tries to persuade her that "the Heterodyne Girl" is a thread after all, she brushes his concerns off, assuring him they are not in a Heterodyne Play and asking "What can she do?"
+When her brother tries to persuade her that "the Heterodyne Girl" is a threat after all, she brushes his concerns off, assuring him they are not in a Heterodyne Play and asking "What can she do?"
 Cue Agatha flying past the tower's window in a swan-shaped sleigh.

 - In Demon Eater, the main character provides us a very naïve line after this strip

 - This Shortpacked! strip takes it to new heights.